ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/reference/device/disk-format/index.md

 Legacy BIOSes will continue to boot ChromiumOS from the MBR.
 The ChromiumOS build process places GPT-aware boot sector code from syslinux in the MBR.
-That code can specify one GPT partition to boot, indentified by a matching UniquePartitionGUID field in the Partition Entry Array.
+That code can specify one GPT partition to boot, identified by a matching UniquePartitionGUID field in the Partition Entry Array.
 We use partition 12 for this purpose.
 The second-stage syslinux bootloader is installed on that partition, along with its corresponding config file (/syslinux/syslinux.cfg).
 We